Maud Cotter: Career

+Cotter is chiefly known for her work in sculpture.
+Public galleries who have held solo exhibitions of her work, include: Crawford Art Gallery, Mostyn, Irish Museum of Modern Art, Hugh Lane Gallery, Irish Arts Center, Highlanes Gallery, MOCA Jacksonville..

-Her early work used glass and steel.
-Since the early 1990s she has used metal, cardboard, industrial rubber, clear plastic, and other industrial materials, saying that these materials help her "explore issues of definitions and boundaries, containment and space".
+Her early work used steel.
+Since the early 1990s she has used metal, timber, glass, cardboard, industrial rubber, wax, clear plastic, paper and other materials, saying that these materials help her "explore issues of definitions and boundaries, containment and space".
 Her practice is represented by domobaal gallery in London.

 Personal life

 Cotter is married to Peter Foynes.